 - Bug name – this is a short name given to the bug, and use to identify bugs.

-- Bug description – this is a short description of the bug, 1 or 2 sentence.
+- Bug description – this is a short description of the bug, 1 or 2 sentences.

 Every time a user encounters a bug, unique bug number is given and the bug name.
 When a bug is first encounter put an asterisk by the bug.
 If the bug occurs across multiple users or even the same user, you do not put a asterisk and do not have to enter the description or location a second time, but do record the same name.
 The CS students should be able to help you identify and record bugs.